-Cosmos in Collision: The Prehistory of our Solar System, and of Modern Man by Theodore Holden and Troy McLachlan - this book and ebook investigates the possible origin of man in an Electric Universe and Solar system.
+Cosmos in Collision: The Prehistory of our Solar System, and of Modern Man by Ted Holden and Troy McLachlan – this book and ebook investigates the possible origin of man in an Electric Universe and solar system.
 Where did man and modern man come from?

-The Cosmos in Collision book is based on the Electric Universe theory but is not part of the Thunderbolts EU theory.
+The Cosmos in Collision book is based on the EU plus plasma cosmology theories but is not part of the Thunderbolts EU theory.

 The youtube video below introduces part of their theory and the origin of the solar system.

 Sample chapters (PDF’s) from the Cosmos in Collision book are listed below, these are direct downloads from their site: